-- Sentiment of mentions.
+- The sentiment of mentions.
 Is a news story, blog post, or social comment positive or negative?
 And how does the proportion of positive vs negative change over time?

 These are just a few key metrics that good media monitoring tools let you measure.
 And the best part is that it’s all taken care of for you.
 No building graphs, no manual manipulation of data.
 The tools do all the heavy lifting.

-By contrast, Google Alerts don’t come with any analytics capabilities at all.
+By contrast, Google Alerts doesn’t come with any analytics capabilities at all.
 It’s just not what they were created for.
 Your alerts will simply tell you what was said, by whom, and when.